Updated: Jun 1

 Ghostly feel was evident

 Got a write up in the Shetland Times for the exhibition, which was lovely.
 And the comments in the comments book were so interesting to read, thank you to everyone that took the time to come see the exhibition.
-I'd also like to say thank you to the Whalsay Heritage and Community centre for the help in researching the Lairds Witch.
+I'd also like to mention the Whalsay Heritage and Community centre for the help in researching the Lairds Witch; the Shetland Museum and Archives for the exhibition space and the Wool Week team for the opportunity.

 The whole experience of creating an exhibition was inspiring and such an amazing opportunity.
 It was a valuable lesson in the creative journey of a work of art: from the initial ideas and thinking of the materials, the stories and the themes I wanted to explore; to experimenting with the materials and developing the sculptures; to the display of the final sculptures in an exhibition.